 Summary: A long-standing challenge for lattice field theory is the analysis of systems with many more particles than anti-particles.
 For example, in neutron stars there is a high density of baryons (protons and neutrons) with relatively few anti-baryons.
 In lattice calculations that use standard importance sampling algorithms this leads to the appearance of nonsensical negative probabilities, which is known as a sign problem.
 I recently began exploring novel algorithmic approaches designed to reduce the severity of sign problems in lattice calculations.

 Image: Results for the critical chemical potential μ of the three-dimensional Potts model, from canonical calculations which fix the number of baryons in the system to be ρ times the lattice volume.
 The Maxwell construction identifies the critical μ as the value for which the two shaded areas in the S curve are equal.

-A longer discussion of this project will soon be completed in October 2017.
+A longer discussion of this project will soon be completed.